May. 13, 2024

 From contributor P:

-Depends upon your definition of manufacturer's cost, but a rough rule of thumb is: manufacturer's price would be double the direct material and labor costs (or more), retailer's price would be double the manufacturer's price (before discounts).
+It depends on your definition of manufacturer's cost, but a rough rule of thumb is: the manufacturer's price would be double the direct material and labor costs (or more), the retailer's price would be double the manufacturer's price (before discounts).
 Commissions to you would probably be some small percentage of the manufacturer's price, unless you are acting as the retailer, in which case you can (and should) charge whatever the market will bear.
 If you are retailing, familiarize yourself with the concept of inventory turns, as it will give you some insight into how discounting works.

 From contributor H: